-As wealth and standards of living continually increase, so has the methods to flaunt one’s status.
-Many are opting for metal credit cards over plastic ones, but is there really a difference?
+As wealth and standards of living continually increase, so have the methods to flaunt one’s status.
+Some are opting for metal credit cards over plastic ones, but what's the difference?

 It’s always a significant milestone when you acquire your first credit card as an adult.
 For some, it represents their stepping stone into adulthood, for others, it’s a symbol of status and wealth.
 Some even take it a step further to request a metal credit card over a plastic one.